cop1000/prerequisites/responses/browser.md

 Do you have one of the supported browsers?
 If so, close this issue.
 If not, leave it open and apply the `todo` label.

-I'll respond when I detect this issue has changed.
+I'll respond when I detect you've either closed this issue or applied the label.